-Only by accepting other people’s points of view can we explore different perspectives and embrace new opportunities that allow us to grow and evolve into a better human being.
+Only by accepting other people’s points of view can we explore different perspectives and embrace new opportunities that allow us to grow and evolve into better human beings.

 Only when we are ready to listen to people with an open heart can we communicate in a genuine way.

-If you truly want to learn and have new valuable experiences in life you have to be open-minded and be prepared to put aside what you have always considered to be true.
+If you truly want to learn and have new valuable experiences in life you have to be open-minded and be prepared to put aside what you have always considered being true.

 How can you empty your cup and change your perspective?